Consensys/docs-template/docs/create/run-in-development.md

 ### `npm run build:docs`

-If you use the `docusaurus-plugin-openapi-docs` plugin for integrating OpenAPI to your docs, this command cleans existing generated Markdown API docs and re-generates them.
+If you use the `docusaurus-plugin-openapi-docs` plugin for integrating OpenAPI into your docs, this command cleans existing generated Markdown API docs and re-generates them.

 This command is bundled into the `npm run build` command.